apache/kylin/website/_docs16/tutorial/cube_spark.md

 categories: tutorial
 permalink: /docs16/tutorial/cube_spark.html
 ---
-Kylin v2.0 introduces the Spark cube engine, it uses Apache Spark to replace MapReduce in the build cube step; You can check [this blog](/blog/2017/02/23/by-layer-spark-cubing/) for the high level design.
+Kylin v2.0 introduces the Spark cube engine, it uses Apache Spark to replace MapReduce in the build cube step; You can check [this blog](/blog/2017/02/23/by-layer-spark-cubing/) for an overall picture.
 The current document uses the sample cube to demo how to try the new engine.

 ## Preparation
 To finish this tutorial, you need a Hadoop environment which has Kylin v2.0.0 or above installed.
-Here we will use Hortonworks HDP 2.4 Sandbox VM, the Hadoop platform as well as HBase has already been started.
+Here we will use Hortonworks HDP 2.4 Sandbox VM, the Hadoop components as well as Hive/HBase has already been started.

 ## Install Kylin v2.0.0 beta

-Download the Kylin v2.0.0 beta for HBase 1.x from Kylin's download page, and then uncompress the tar ball in */usr/local/* folder:
+Download the Kylin v2.0.0 beta for HBase 1.x from Kylin's download page, and then uncompress the tar ball into */usr/local/* folder:

 {% highlight Groff markup %}